TRENTON ARTS ENDOWMENT FUND

 Princeton Area Community Foundation’s COVID-19 Relief & Recovery Fund is supporting this vision through a $75,000 donor-restricted challenge grant.
 The Fund needs to raise $75,000 to receive this donation.

-We are asking everyone who has the future of Trenton in their hearts and minds to embrace the idea of the Trenton Arts Endowment Fund.
+We are asking everyone who has the future of Trenton in their hearts and minds to embrace the idea of the Trenton Arts Fund.

 During this time of national social unrest amid the global pandemic, filled with cries of righteous protest and demands for accountability, there has been renewed pride in the Trenton community, its respect and support for one another and its dreams for the future.
 The economic, social, civic and artistic vitality of Trenton has the ability to be an inspiration to the nation.